 Thank you, Gurumayi, for this blessing.

-a devotee from Iowa, USA
+a Siddha Yogi from Iowa, USA

 I am grateful to Gurumayi for her wonderful teaching about the place of pure grace and for giving me a heart-expanding experience of recognizing it.
 Although I have been practicing being in that space for many years, I wasn't sure whether what I have been experiencing is true or just an illusion.
 After hearing Gurumayi's words during the live stream of the Shri Guru Gita Recitation Satsang, I realized that what I have been experiencing is true!